ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 Open _Main.storyboard_, go to the [Object library](https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/Chapters/AddingObject.html "Object library") and drag the `Table View Controller` object to the storyboard.
 Select and delete the default `View Controller`.
 Make sure that in the [Inspector](https://developer.apple.com/library/mac/recipes/xcode_help-general/Chapters/AbouttheUtilityArea.html "Attributes Inspector"), the checkbox for _Is Initial View Controller_ for the selected `Table View Controller` is ticked.

 ![xcode](xcode.png "Show the document outline or navigator to see the components available on Interface Builder.
 This could be useful for you to find the Table View Cell.")
-- In _Main.storyboard_, expand the `Table View Controller` to expose `Table View Cell`, then select the _Attributes Inspector_ and enter `FishCell` as the _Identifier_.
-This links the cells in the Interface Builder's storyboard to the code.
+- In _Main.storyboard_, expand the `Table View Controller` to expose `Table View Cell`, select the _Attributes Inspector_ and enter `FishCell` as the _Identifier_.
+This links the cells in the Interface Builder storyboard to the code.
 - Change the `Style` to _Subtitle_ from _Basic_.
 This allows us to display the value set by `cell.detailTextLabel`.
-- Select `Table View Controller` under the `Table View Controller Scene`, click on the Identity Inspector and enter `TableViewController` into Custom Class > Class.
+- Select `Table View Controller` under the `Table View Controller Scene`, click on the Identity Inspector and enter `TableViewController` into _Custom Class > Class_.
 This links the entire scene to the _TableViewController.m_ file.

 ![xcode](xcode2.png "Here is where I changed the Custom Class.")

-Next, I will add code that will make this app do something.
-The code demonstrates the use of a simple `NSArray` to display data hardcoded in the _TableViewController.m_ replace any existing functions with the below.
+Next, we add code that will make this app do something.
+The code demonstrates the use of a simple `NSArray` to display data hardcoded in the _TableViewController.m_.
+Replace any existing functions with the below.

 ```objectivec
 - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView {